HighwayChile/Final_Assignment_CS260/README.md

 an interactive program, but I think I took it too far.
 Then I had to scramble to implement the algorithms properly.
 Luckily, I noticed my own fault while I still had time to at least get a form of each algorithm working on my graph.

+I really wish I had gotten Djikstra's working the way I had wanted, exactly.
+I know I can, but I am running out of time.

+My favorite part of this project was the learning!
+Perhaps more accurately: when I noticed all that I had learned.
+Several times during this project I found myself solving problems without having to ask someone else for a solution, or without looking anything up.
+I think I still needed to reference the compiler error messages every time, but I consider that to be minimal prompting.
+Overall this was a very challenging project, and I was very lost many times, but I was definitely able to apply a good array of the tools I have collected over the past term.
+C++ is probably one of my favorite languages so far!

 Thank you!

 Sincerely, HighwayChile(name redacted for public repo)